 The National FFA Organization may act in its discretion to address any attendee(s), group(s) or participant(s) it believes fail to uphold the criteria of the FFA Code of Ethics or Code of Conduct, including but not limited to revoking event access without refund or reduction of any fees paid or payable, removal from participation in awards and recognition programs, and revocation of awards and recognition earned.

-Attendees of the National FFA Convention & Expo are invited to two exclusive concerts at Bankers Life Fieldhouse!
-Tickets for each show are available through Ticketmaster while supplies last.
-Important: You must have your concert ticket and your convention registration name badge to enter the concert.
-Shows start 8:30 p.m.
-EDT (Doors open 7:30 p.m.)
+Attendees of the National FFA Convention & Expo are invited to exclusive concerts at Gainbridge Fieldhouse.
+Tickets are available through Ticketmaster while supplies last.
+You must have your concert ticket and your convention registration name badge to enter the concert.

 There’s no shortage of places to grab a bite to eat during your visit to Indianapolis, regardless of your group’s size or budget.
-For options around downtown Indianapolis, check Visit Indy’s Eat & Drink page or download the National FFA Convention & Expo app for a large list of nearby Indianapolis dining options of all types.
+For options around downtown Indianapolis, check the Visit Indy Eat & Drink page.

-Don’t miss the food trucks on South Street in between Lucas Oil Stadium and the Indiana Convention Center on Wednesday, Thursday and Friday.
+Don’t miss the food trucks on South Street between Lucas Oil Stadium and the Indiana Convention Center on Wednesday, Oct.
+26, Thursday, Oct.
+27 and Friday, Oct.
+28, from 11 a.m. to 3 p.m.
 Inside the Indiana Convention Center, several concession stands and three food courts offer numerous dining options.
 All concession stands located within the expo halls will be open during expo hours.

 A total of 475 student delegates representing each state FFA association meet during the National FFA Convention & Expo to set membership dues, elect the next National FFA Officer Team, recommend new initiatives and suggest changes.
 This allows the student voice to influence the direction of the National FFA Organization.
 For more information about National FFA Delegates, visit FFA.org/Delegates.

-All usage of drones or other unmanned aircraft systems is prohibited in and around all National FFA Convention & Expo venues without prior authorization from the National FFA Organization and the Indianapolis Metropolitan Police Department.
+All drones or other unmanned aircraft systems are prohibited in and around all National FFA Convention & Expo venues without prior authorization from the National FFA Organization and the Indianapolis Metropolitan Police Department.

-A full list of exhibitors in the National FFA Expo and Shopping Mall is available online and via the free convention mobile device app.
+A complete list of exhibitors in the National FFA Expo and Shopping Mall is available in the mobile app and on the Expo/Shopping Mall page.

-Confirmed exhibitors in the National FFA Expo and Shopping Mall should report to the registration area in ICC Hall B upon first arrival.
-Additionally, an Exhibitor Lounge is available near the Biotechnology Systems pathway.
+Confirmed exhibitors in the National FFA Expo and Shopping Mall should report to the registration area in ICC Hall A upon arrival.
 Contact the Exhibitor Services Desk near the back of Hall F for direct exhibitor support.

 FFA Alumni and Supporters

-More than 400,000 FFA Alumni and Supporters, motivate and mentor FFA student members around the country throughout the year.
+More than 685,000 FFA Alumni and Supporters motivate and mentor FFA student members around the country throughout the year.
 At the National FFA Convention & Expo, such members come together to volunteer, be recognized for their gifts of time and much more.
 Interested in joining?
 Visit FFA.org/alumni.